LucaSidoti/ReadTheDocs-ROS2_Basics/source/session_2.rst

             <mu2 value="0.31" />
         </gazebo>

+    Do not forget to include *gazebo.xacro* in the *thymio.urdf.xacro* file to ensure the simulation properties are applied.

-    After making these adjustments, the Thymio should remain motionless upon spawning.
-Test it to confirm.
+    After making these adjustments, the Thymio should remain stationary after spawning in Gazebo.
+Test the simulation to confirm the changes.

 To address the missing colors, we can use ``<gazebo>`` tags to define materials for the links.
 For example, to apply a green color to a link named *example_link*: